chrisdcmoore/chrisdcmoore.github.io/_posts/2017-01-05-sans-holiday-hack-challenge-2016.markdown

 layout: page
 title: Solving the SANS Holiday Hack Challenge 2016
 permalink: /sans-holiday-hack-challenge-2016/
-excerpt: Every year, the folks at Counter Hack and SANS run a cyber security challenge for people to enjoy over the festive season, and this year it's a corker.
+excerpt: Every year, the folks at Counter Hack Challenges and SANS run a cyber security challenge for people to enjoy over the festive season, and this year it's a corker.
 In this post, you'll find my crudely written-up solution.
 ---

+## Introduction
+Every year, the folks at [Counter Hack Challenges](https://www.counterhackchallenges.com/) run a cyber security challenge for people to enjoy over the festive season, and this year it's a corker.

+Head over to [the challenge site](https://holidayhackchallenge.com/2016/) to set the scene, have a look at the questions, and have a go for yourself before reading my solution below!

 ## Part 1&#58; A Most Curious Business Card